bodokaiser/hangload.com/about/index.md

     - **Textile**: Nylon (80% nylon, 20% polyurethane) in grey and green.
     - **Attachment**: Bungee cords made of polypropylene toggle.
     - **Handle**: Beech wood, stainless steel, polyacryl.
-- id: how-produced
-  question: How is Hangload produced?
-  answer: |
-    Hangload is hand-made in Germany by bending board, a simple and energy-saving procedure.
-We care about the environment and only use sustainable materials which can be recycled.
 ---

 Hangload is a versatile and practical system for carrying various loads on bicycles whether shopping or commuting.

-Hangload can carry many different types of bags easily and safely while increasing freedom, flexibility and convenience when traveling by bike.
+Hangload can carry many different types of bags easily and safely while increasing freedom, flexibility and convenience when travelling by bike.

-A Hangload consists of 2 parts: An **unibody steel frame** and panel which is attached to the side of the bike rack to keep any bag in safe distance to the bike’s chain, spokes, and pedals, and a **strong wooden toggle**, to hang bags of various shapes and sizes.
+A Hangload consists of 2 parts: An **uni-body steel frame** and panel which is attached to the side of the bike rack to keep any bag in safe distance to the bike’s chain, spokes, and pedals, and a **strong wooden toggle**, to hang bags of various shapes and sizes.

 The Hangload can be fitted onto either or both sides of a bicycle rack.
 It provides a lean and elegant alternative to pannier bike bags or bike baskets.